eneim/kohii/docs/terminology.md

 This document introduces and explain some core concepts in **Kohii**.
-This doc will explain those concepts by taking a Video playback scenario for demonstration.
+This doc will explain those concepts by taking a Video playback scenario as demonstration.

 # The scenario